WHO ARE WE

 WE LOVE TO PLAY

-Collaboration is central to our approach, whether it be with the cities and institutions we create for or the designers, engineers and other specialists who help us bring our projects to life.
+Collaboration is central to our approach, whether it be with the cities and institutions we create for or with the designers, engineers and other specialists who help us bring our projects to life.
 Our installations also inspire the public to play collaboratively to fully realize their experience of the work.

 Wave-Field’s main intention is to give people agency over the urban site the artwork inhabits.
 All spectators, whether active or passive, are immersed in a heteromorphic soundscape, forming an undulating field that fluctuates between abstract sound expansions.
 Each seesaw is inhabited by a foreign entity, each with its own temperament and its own musical vocabulary.
 Set in motion, they burst into a menagerie of electric calls that resonate with the site’s urban pulse, blurring the boundaries between sound and landscape.
 This installation was created by CS Design and Lateral office with soundscape by Mitchell Akiyama.